-Most medical malpractice lawyers use contingent fees.
-When a lawyer uses a contingent fee, the lawyer's entire fee is paid as a percentage of the award or settlement in the case.
+Most medical malpractice lawyers work under a contingency fee agreement, which means the lawyer's fee for representing the injured patient is paid as a percentage of any court award or settlement.
 So, if the claim can't be settled out of court, and/or if the medical malpractice lawsuit goes to trial and the patient loses, the lawyer doesn't earn any legal fees.

 Even aside from attorney's fees, medical malpractice cases are costly to pursue.
 The most significant expense in a medical malpractice lawsuit is often the fee for expert witnesses.
 Expert witnesses can charge hundreds or even thousands of dollars per hour to review documents and testify during depositions and trials.
-It is not uncommon for an expert witness to spend a total of 20-30 hours on a case, between preparation time, travel, and in-court time.
+It is not uncommon for an expert witness to spend a total of 20 to 30 hours on a case, between preparation time, travel, and in-court time.
 But since your experts' opinions will likely do the most to prove your medical malpractice case, it may turn out to be money well spent.

 Other costs include court filing fees and fees necessary to obtain copies of medical records from hospitals.

-In most fee arrangements, the attorney will pay for the costs of the lawsuit initially.
-Then, if the case is successful, the attorney will take the costs out of the winnings before splitting up the rest of the award based on the contingent fee arrangement.
+In most attorney-client arrangements, the attorney will pay for the costs and expenses of the lawsuit initially.
+Then, if the case is successful, the attorney will take the costs out of the settlement or court award before splitting up the rest of the award based on the contingent fee arrangement.

-So, as an example, a patient and a lawyer might agree on a 33% contingent fee, with the lawyer shouldering the costs of litigation, but in the event that the litigation is successful, the costs will come out of the award first.
+So, as an example, a patient and a lawyer might agree on a 33 percent contingency fee, with the lawyer shouldering the costs of litigation, but in the event that the case is successful, the costs will come out of the award first.
 Assume the case settles for $100,000.
 The costs of the litigation were $10,000.
 In such a case, the lawyer would be reimbursed for the costs of the litigation out of the settlement money, leaving $90,000.
 The lawyer would then take the contingent fee of $30,000.
-The patient would be left with $60,000.
+The plaintiff would receive $60,000 of the total settlement.

 It should be noted that a medical malpractice lawsuit is not like a car insurance claim after a fender-bender.
 A medical malpractice case typically hinges on incredibly complex medical and legal concepts, not to mention defendants and insurance carriers who are ready to fight you at every step.
-Before you decide to go it alone, it may be wise to at least discuss your case with an experienced professional.
+Before going it alone, it may be wise to at least discuss your situation with an experienced professional.
 You can use the tools right on this page to connect with a medical malpractice lawyer in your area, or learn more about finding the right medical malpractice lawyer for you and your case.